Chip-7/Chip-7/README.md

 # Halo.

 > [!CAUTION]
-> Error: the Stack is not fullk
+> Error: the Stack is not full